top of page

 The third soldier is an infantryman who represents the other 111th soldiers.
 Sculptor Gary Casteel used photographs of Hicks and Derby to create their facial likenesses in clay, to be ultimately cast in bronze.
 Casteel has created dozens of bronze sculptures, several of which are installed at Gettysburg National Military Park.

-“This monument reveals the valor of local ordinary men who were willing to fight for what was right.
+“This monument reveals the valor of local men who were willing to leave home to defend a nation.
 This monument may only depict three soldiers, but it actually represents and pays tribute to thousands of soldiers from Wayne County who have valiantly served our country, from the Revolution to current active-duty engagements.”

 — Deb Hall, Executive Director